Subscribe to our magazine

-Heat oven to 180C/160C fan/gas 4.
-Grease 3 x 20cm round cake tins and line the bases with baking parchment, greasing the parchment, too.
+Heat the oven to 180C/160C fan/gas 4.
+Butter 3 x 20cm round cake tins and line the bases with baking parchment, buttering the parchment, too.

 In a medium bowl, stir together the flour, cornflour, baking powder and ½ tsp salt, then set aside.
 Put the butter in a large bowl and beat for about 3 mins until smooth and creamy.
 Add the caster sugar and beat for about 5 mins until light and fluffy.
 Add the extracts and mix to combine.

 Add the egg white a little at a time, beating until fully combined.
 Sift in the flour mixture in 3 additions, alternating with the milk, but starting and finishing with the flour.